pingcap/docs/ticdc/ticdc-open-api.md

 ### Parameter description

-Compared to the optional parameters for creating a replication task using the `cli` command, the optional parameters for such task creation using the API are not as complete.
+Compared to the optional parameters for creating a replication task using the `cli` command, the optional parameters for creating such task using the API are not as complete.
 This API supports the following parameters.

 #### Parameters for the request body